vancak/NNTcalculator_v2018/README.md

 # NNT calculator
+This is the first version released in 2018 that include only the unadjusted Laupacis and Kraemer & Kupfer's NNT.
-# This is the first not updated version.
-For the new version please see https://github.com/vancak/NNTcalculator.
+For the new extended version please refer to https://github.com/vancak/NNTcalculator.